achabotl/popthings/README.md

   TaskPaper format.
 - A task under a task is a checklist item.

-Here a packing list demonstration:
+Here is a packing list template with 3 placeholders:

 ```taskpaper
 Prepare luggage for trip to $destination: @start($start)